zama-ai/concrete-ml/docs/README.md

 ![](.gitbook/assets/3.png)

-Concrete ML is an open source, privacy-preserving, machine learning inference framework based on Fully Homomorphic Encryption (FHE).
+Concrete ML is an open source, privacy-preserving, machine learning framework based on Fully Homomorphic Encryption (FHE).
 It enables data scientists without any prior knowledge of cryptography to automatically turn machine learning models into their FHE equivalent, using familiar APIs from scikit-learn and PyTorch (see how it looks for [linear models](built-in-models/linear.md), [tree-based models](built-in-models/tree.md), and [neural networks](built-in-models/neural-networks.md)).
+Concrete ML supports converting models for inference with FHE but can also [train some models](built-in-models/training.md) on encrypted data.

 Fully Homomorphic Encryption is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
 With FHE, you can build private-by-design applications without compromising on features.
 You can learn more about FHE in [this introduction](https://www.zama.ai/post/tfhe-deep-dive-part-1) or by joining the [FHE.org](https://fhe.org) community.

+Training on encrypted data provides the highest level of privacy but is slower than training on clear data.
+Federated learning is an alternative approach, where data privacy can be ensured by using a trusted gradient aggregator, coupled with optional _differential privacy_ instead of encryption.
+Concrete ML can import linear models, including logistic regression, that are trained using federated learning using the [`from_sklearn` function](./built-in-models/linear.md#pre-trained-models).

 ## Example usage